A-Beck/DSP_miniproject/README.md

 <b>Module Descriptions:</b>

   <em>Rect.py</em>
-    Simple classes to modle a rectangular area of interest and an InSAR point
+    Simple classes to model a rectangular area of interest and an InSAR point

   <em>segment.py</em>
     Uses EPSG:2284 coordinate system to select which InSAR points to use